nus-cs2030/1920-s2/contents/textbook/lecture11/asyncIntro/asyncIntro.md

 - `isCancelled()` returns `true` of the task has been cancelled.
 - `isDone()` returns `true` if the task has been completed.

-Both `RecursiveTask` and `RecursiveAction` implements the `Future` interface, so you can use the above methods on your tasks.

 <box type="warning">
-    Scala's `Future` is more powerful -- it allows us to specify what to do when the task completes, and it hands abnormal completions (e.g., exceptions).
+    Scala's <code>Future</code> is more powerful -- it allows us to specify what to do when the task completes, and it hands abnormal completions (e.g., exceptions).
-        Python 3.2 supports `Future` through <a href = "https://docs.python.org/3/library/concurrent.futures.html">concurrent.futures</a> module.
+        Python 3.2 supports <code>Future</code> through <a href = "https://docs.python.org/3/library/concurrent.futures.html">concurrent.futures</a> module.
         C++11 supports <a href = "(http://en.cppreference.com/w/cpp/thread/future">std::future</a>
 </box>

 ## CompletableFuture

-The example code above tries every second to see if task is done.
+We can try to check every second to see if the task is done.
+However, this **might not be optimal**.

 For some applications, the response time is critical, and we would like to know as soon as a task is done.
 For instance, response time is important in stock trading applications and web services.

 One way to do so, is to sleep for a shorter duration.
 Or even not sleeping all together: